 At that time I didn’t really have a relationship with my Mother.
 I couldn’t bear to spend 10 minutes on the phone talking to her.
 My relationship with my husband was one of constant conflict.
 If I wasn’t triggering him, he was triggering me, big time.
 I would say something, he would question me or comment, and I would take it personally, then remain angry and upset with him for days.
 My work life was every bit as stressful.
 I hadn’t, at the time realised just how ‘stressed’ I was feeling until I started to feel differently.

 I’ve had anxiety attacks; felt depressed and suicidal many times.
 I’ve felt so stressed that my body was on high alert all of the time.
 I have felt emotionally abused by my parents; bullied by co-workers and my husband; felt the brunt of physical abuse; and had my own addictions to deal with.

 I have also lived with others who have been addicted to different things.
 I’ve been through two divorces.
 Overall there aren’t many experiences that I won’t have shared with you.
 Katie talks about there being no new stressful thoughts and I find this so true.

 Through doing The Work

-When I arrived back home here in Melbourne after the Forgiveness Intensive with Katie, I dived headlong into exploring any situation that came up where I felt emotional unease.
+When I arrived back in Melbourne after the Forgiveness Intensive with Katie, I dived headlong into exploring any situation that came up where I felt emotional unease.
 And believe me, there were many.
-This was the start of my journey to become a Certified Facilitator which ultimately means that I have done a lot of my own Work and can sit in the role of Facilitator for others, with the purpose of holding the space.
+This was the start of my journey to becoming a Certified Facilitator of The Work, which ultimately means that I have done a lot of my own Work and can sit in the role of Facilitator for others, with the purpose of holding the space.

-Through doing The Work I have come to realise that
+Through doing The Work I have come to realize that:

 - I have never really been in touch with my emotions.
 Rather I’ve suppressed them.